Carbon Ceramic Brakes: What You Pay For, and What Replacement Really Costs

 Most people budget for rotors and forget the surrounding parts.
 Pads, calipers, and wheel clearance decide whether the upgrade is clean—or a headache.

-1) CCB-optimized pads (Mandatory)
+CCB-optimized pads (mandatory)

 5. FAQ

-Why are they more expensive than steel?
+Why are carbon ceramic discs more expensive than steel?

 Do carbon ceramic rotors rust?